SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 * **Use caution and common sense when operating your robot.** Avoid driving it around potential hazards -- including stairs -- or unsuspecting civilians!
 Beyond basic "bench tests", we strongly recommend you only drive the robot inside the F111 lab space.

-* **Let us know immediately if any component is damaged or goes missing,** so that we can address the issue as quickly as possible.If you are experiencing hardware issues with the robot, please consult with a course AI **before** you try to fix it by yourself.
+* **Let us know immediately if any component is damaged or goes missing,** so that we can address the issue as quickly as possible.If you are experiencing hardware issues with the robot, please consult with a course TA **before** you try to fix it by yourself.

 * **Practice with the remote control and drive slowly!** The robot can achieve a maximum speed of over 15 mph (25 km/h). **Injuries and bone fractures are likely** if a person is hit at that level of speed.